-Panamanian Golf: Stunning Central America | Flagstick.com
+(Travel Flashback) Panamanian Golf: Stunning Central America | Flagstick.com

 A few streets away we disembark and here, in the heart of Panama City, Casco Viejo (the old city), we find an open-air bar brimming with travelers from around the world.
 All smiling; all safe; all embracing what I am to learn is one of the best places they have ever traveled.

 Yes, our quick spin though El Chorrillo, a neighbourhood that was caught in the cross-fire of the U.S. invasion in 1989, was a startling introduction to the core of this city but, as I was soon to learn, it does not fairly represent the majority of what any traveler will find on this Central American nation.
-In fact, by the time I departed a week or so later I would be of the option that there were many parts of the modern world where I would feel more unsure of my environment.
+In fact, by the time I departed a week or so later I would be of the opinion that there were many parts of the modern world where I would feel more unsure of my environment.

-I must consider that the contrast of the scene in Panama City probably carried more weight when ten days prior I was walking the floor of the Ottawa Gatineau Golf Expo, avoiding the snowy weather outside with no thought of a southern jaunt.
+The contrast of the scene in Panama City was likely enhanced because just ten days prior I was walking the floor of the Ottawa-Gatineau Golf Expo, avoiding the snowy weather outside with no thought of a southern jaunt.

 I had never considered Panama as a golf destination.
-That was, of course, until I wrote a small piece of the region last year, relying on the details of those on the ground.
+That was, of course, until I wrote a small piece on the region in 2017, relying on the details of those on the ground.
 But it just wasn’t enough.
 It simply teased me into what it was like to be there.

-Then my phone lit up with a text from Brad Kozak who works with the country on their golf marketing while I was working at the industry trade show.
-“You interested in going down to Panama to check out the golf scene?” “’When’ and ‘yes’” were my next two words.
+Then my phone lit up with a text from Brad Kozak, who works with the country on their golf marketing, while I was working at the industry trade show.
+“You interested in going down to Panama to check out the golf scene?”

-So, on about ten days notice I booked the best flight I could find at the last-minute and prepared to head for Central America.
+So, on short notice I booked the best flight I could find at the last-minute and prepared to head for Central America.
 A literal 48-year-old babe in the woods, or jungle, in this case.

 This slideshow requires JavaScript.